audiologiks/findajob/kb/workabroad/Japan/applicants/thingstothinkabout.md

+# Key Points When Looking for a Job

 <p>
   <strong><span class="wysiwyg-font-size-large">Looking for a new job</span></strong><br>
   I'll post information on looking for jobs as I get it or find anything on the